iarsov/iarsov.github.io/_posts/2017-04-03-side-effects-drop-unused-index.markdown

 I will post here the introduction only, you can find link to the full post at the bottom.
 <hr/>

-THE SIDE EFFECTS OF DROP ‘UNUSED’ INDEX
+_THE SIDE EFFECTS OF DROP 'UNUSED' INDEX_

 In this blog post I’ll demonstrate a scenario where dropping a potentially ‘unused’ index can have a negative influence on the optimizer’s cardinality estimation.
 Having columns with logical correlation and skewed data can cause difficulties for the optimizer when calculating cardinality.
 This post will also address what we can do to help the optimizer with better cardinality estimates.